The most common cause of postpartum hemorrhage is

 Replenish intravascular volume, repair genital lacerations, and remove retained placental tissues.

-Massage the uterus and use uterotonics (eg, oxytocin, prostaglandins, methylergonovine) if necessary.
+Massage the uterus and, if necessary, use uterotonics (eg, oxytocin, prostaglandins, methylergonovine).

-If hemorrhage persists, consider packing, surgical procedures, and transfusion of blood products.
+If hemorrhage persists, consider use of an intrauterine vacuum device, intrauterine balloon tamponade, packing, surgical procedures, and transfusion of blood products.

 For women at risk, deliver slowly and without unnecessary interventions.